Course: Strategies for Overcoming Distracting Thoughts

 Anyone may register for this course, but the material is developed for meditators who have had some previous experience with mindfulness meditation.
 Previous training in sutta study or retreat experience are welcome but not expected.

 Registration is required for this course.
 Registration will open two-three months (MARCH 1) prior to the start date of each course.
 Registration fees are non-refundable.
-To register select an option under the Tickets heading in the right-hand column of this page.
+To register select an option under the Tickets heading at the bottom of this page.
 If you are viewing this page more than two months in advance of the course, the ticket feature may not have yet appeared, so please check back later to register.

 The sliding scale fee range is from $360 to $90 and will be shared between IMSB and the teacher(s).
 The lower end of the sliding scale is intended for those with limited means.
 The basic rate of $90 is estimated to cover the most basic costs such as rent and insurance for the specific class period.
 It does not factor in compensation for teachers or ongoing administrative expenses for IMSB.
 The scholarship rate of $45 offers an even lower rate for those with very limited financial means.